 link from your environment’s site-packages directory to the lightkurve source code tree

 $ python -m pip uninstall lightkurve

 $ python -m pip install --editable . # creates the symbolic link

 While this method of installing Lightkurve is not usually recommended, it can be useful

 when you wish to modify and test multiple different packages in a single environment.

 To be able to pull in any recent changes, we need to tell your copy of lightkurve

 To verify that everything is setup correctly, execute:

 You should see something like this:

-Now you are ready to start contributing; make a new branch with a name of your choice and checkout:
+You are now ready to create your own branch with a name of your choice:

 $ git add FILE-YOU-ADDED-OR-MODIFIED